Showing posts with label guides. Show all posts

 Cathedral Basilica of St Augustine

-We walked inside a mall area where we saw several people dressed up like pirates.
+We walked into a mall area where we saw several people dressed up like pirates.

-Got my picture made with them a few minutes later.
+I got my picture taken with them a few minutes later.

 Me with the pirates